(833) 262-7801

 10. Inspect windshield for chips and cracks

-As your fleet mechanics run this PMC, encourage them to keep an eye out for other issues that aren’t on this list and to address those problems on an as-needed basis.
+As fleet mechanics run this PMC, they should keep an eye out for other issues that aren’t on this list and to address those problems on an as-needed basis.

 Depending on what the technician finds during the quarterly PMC, vehicles may be out of service for anywhere from a few hours to a full day.